You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 From the barrios of Bilbao to the Windy City (of Chicago), this power trio emerges with a rocking unusual force that only those who have been playing rock music since early teenage hood can exhibit.
 Its name takes after Gov’t Mule’s famous song ‘Broke down on the Brazos’ with the purpose to capture the flavor of southern rock.
-The band is led by William Gutierrez (formerly Brama!) a powerful vocalist and a virtuous guitar player who has not only put this band together, but has also set an example of “a band that plays well together”.
-Txemi Gándara (formerly Jinete Eléctrico) at the bass guitar and Alberto Chamorro, Koki (formerly Jinete Eléctrico and Bringas) at the drums do an impeccable job on the rhythm section in which every beat finds its place.
+The band is led by William Gutierrez, a powerful vocalist and a virtuous guitar player who has not only put this band together, but has also set an example of “a band that plays well together”.
+Txemi Gándara at the bass guitar and Alberto Chamorro, Koki at the drums do an impeccable job on the rhythm section in which every beat finds its place.

 Los Brazos have pleasantly been surprising American college students doing their study abroad stay in Bilbao, where they did not expect to find a band that could render classic rock (especially American rock) in such a genuine way.
 Indeed, Los Brazos’ live performances are something to write home about.
 Relevantly, they are primarily a bar band.
 Even though they have played in a number of well-known rock clubs and open shows for big bands in Spain, it is on the wooden stages of rock bars where they feel like home.
 They can throw gigs like an American band and play three shows in one weekend since gigging comes as second nature to them.

-On summer 2013 Los Brazos have visited the US, touring around the midwest through 4 states and 7 venues in 10 days.
-Presently the band is releasing their new CD: “Welcome to Los Brazos”, 9 original songs going from classic rock to blues or country music that you can find now on the web and order at firstname.lastname@example.org.
+On summer 2013 Los Brazos visited the US, touring around the midwest through 4 states and 7 venues in 10 days.
+That was the very beginning of a tour to introduce their second album: “Welcome to Los Brazos”, 9 original songs going from classic rock to blues or country music that still receives rave reviews and took their music to the local, national and then global radios and TV.

 Who said rock and roll was dead?
 Definitely not, as long as bands like Los Brazos keep on gigging.